XayEss/Assignment4/README.txt

       - PPMImageSaver - An implementation of the ImageSaver interface, that saves images in the .ppm format to the filesystem.
       - CommandLineInput - An implementation of Input that reads commands from the command line and calls the Controller to execute them.

+    Assignment 5 Changes:
+      Model now doesn't leak the Image implementation, when loading an image an InputStream will be returned, previously - Image.
+When saving and image the model no longer sends the Image to the controller to save, instead an InputStream.
+An Image to InputStream an vice-versa converter was added.
+      The support of linear transformations was added to Pixel interface and to the Image interface.
+Dithering operation added to Image interface.
+      ImageProcessor interface was updated to support sepia, dither, blur, sharpen.
+TransformImageHandle interface added to introduce new operations without changing the previous ImageHandler.
+TransformationController interface added to support new operations(dither, sepia, blur, sharpen) for the controller, TextInput class extends CommandLineInput and adds new commands input.
+Inputs now use InputStream as input instead of predefined System.in.

 **Unzip resources folder**
 Run script instructions:
 To run a script file simply type the run command and provide the filepath to the script file as the command line argument.